ethan-fraser/little-scripts/README.md

 A bitwise implementation of the run length encoding compression algorithm.
 When I say bitwise I mean it works on a string of ones and zeroes.
 Also gives data about the compressed data's length as a percentage of the original.
 ###### sll.py
 A basic singly linked list implementation.
+###### ht.py
+A hash table implementation using universal hashing functions and separate chaining (i.e. each slot in the table is a linked list of items) instead of open addressing.
 ###### sorting
 Heap sort and the python version of selection sort take the name of a line separated file of numbers as a command line argument and sorts them.
 They don't provide timing information.
 The C ones all take a whitespace seperated string of numbers from stdin and output them sorted.
 They also give information to stderr about timing.